kubk/mobx-log/README.md

 - [mobx-react-devtools](https://github.com/mobxjs/mobx-react-devtools) is deprecated

 ### Credit
-All credit for Chrome formatting funcionality goes to Nate Wienert and [this repo](https://github.com/motion/mobx-formatters).
+All credit for Chrome formatting functionality goes to Nate Wienert and [this repo](https://github.com/motion/mobx-formatters).
 Thank you.